ELIXIR-Belgium/rdm-guide/pages/ena-submission.md

 ## Introduction

 The [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/) is a fully open repository dedicated to storing raw sequencing data, assemblies, and annotation data.
-The ENA data submission toolbox simplifies the submission of sequence data, including raw reads and assembled sequences by offering a single-step submission process, a graphical user interface, tabular-formatted metadata and client-side validation, for every sample checklist supported at ENA.
+The ENA Data Submission Toolbox simplifies the submission of sequence data, including raw reads and assembled sequences by offering a single-step submission process, a graphical user interface, tabular-formatted metadata and client-side validation, for every sample checklist supported at ENA.

 ## Its components